nouranali/playing-with-datasets/README.md

 # Datasets
-## Working on datasets, projects from data camp
+## Working on datasets and projects from data camp